How to Tell Good vs Bad Web Design

 Good design builds trust

 A strong, effective website design establishes trust with your audience.
-Intuitive navigation and well-organized information show that a business has a clear understanding of their users.
-On the flip side, a lack of important information, typos, and mistakes demonstrates a lack of credibility.
+Intuitive Digital navigation and well-organized information show that a business has a clear understanding of its users.
+On the flip side, a lack of important information, typos, and mistakes demonstrate a lack of credibility.

 A polished, cohesive visual aesthetic is your first impression, which you only get to make once.
 Using a contemporary visual design, with well-thought-out colors, images, and branding will establish a sense of trust and confidence in your users immediately.